joy-of-react/project-toast/README.md

 ## Getting Started

-This project is created with create-react-app.
+This project is created with Parcel.
 It's intended to be run locally, on your computer, using Node.js and NPM.

 During the first project, Wordle, we saw how to run a local development server.
 If you're not quite sure how to get started, I recommend reviewing the [“Local Development” instructions](https://courses.joshwcomeau.com/joy-of-react/project-wordle/03-dev-server) lesson.